How often should an engine air filter be changed?

-As the air filter clogs up, the air flow into the engine becomes more and more restricted.
-It adds strain on your engine, making it harder to "breathe."
-Due to increased vacuum, some particles could be sucked through the filter and scratch the engine pistons and cylinder walls.
+As the air filter clogs up, it restricts the air flow into the engine.
+This adds strain on your engine, making it harder for it to "breathe."
+Due to increased vacuum, some dirt particles could be sucked through the filter and scratch the engine pistons and cylinder walls.
 For the same reason, the engine may start consuming more oil.

 The fuel economy may also be affected, although not by much.
 In extreme cases, the "Check Engine" warning light may illuminate on the dash.